amida-tech/amida-auth-microservice/README.md

 Setup the database:

-When the `yarn start` command is run (see next step), it runs a script that automatically sets up the DB schema for the DB specified by the `.env` file's `PG_DB` value.
-In order for this script to work, you must create a DB in your postgres instance that has a name matching your `PG_DB` value and that the Postgres user specified by your `.env` file's `PG_USER` has permissions to modify.
+When the `yarn start` command is run (see next step), it runs a script that automatically sets up the DB schema for the DB specified by the `.env` file's `AUTH_SERVICE_PG_DB` value.
+In order for this script to work, you must create a DB in your postgres instance that has a name matching your `AUTH_SERVICE_PG_DB` value and that the Postgres user specified by your `.env` file's `AUTH_SERVICE_PG_USER` has permissions to modify.

 Start server:
 ```sh